 Deserted streets, overhead canopies bulging with rain water and the church bells ringing out for longer than usual – there’s a strangely damp, sombre feel to Órgiva today.
 Earlier, dressed in dark green and marching to a funeral-like drum, the Guardia Civil band headed up Calle Doctor Fleming to their base on Plaza Alpujarra.
 A small throng gathered in their Sunday best to witness a simple ceremony: the raising of the Spanish flag.

-Today (12 October) is a special day; it’s the Fiesta Nacional de España which commemorates the date, in 1492, when Columbus first felt New World sand between his toes.
+Today (12 October) is a special day; it’s the Día de la Fiesta Nacional / Día de la Hispanidad which commemorates the date, in 1492, when Columbus first felt New World sand between his toes.

-In 1935, when the date was first celebrated, it was known as Dia de la Hispanidad, but changed in 1987 to become a broader ‘national holiday’, thus removing the tacit nod to Spain’s colonialism.
-However, many countries celebrate it including, of course, much of Latin America.
+In 1935, when the date was first celebrated, it was known as Dia de la Hispanidad, but changed in 1987 to become a broader national holiday.
+Many countries celebrate it including, of course, much of Latin America.

 After the flag was raised everyone cheered Viva España! (we think) three times – after which we launched into our own loud rendition of the song of (almost) the same name.

-Here’s a clip of the band leaving the building – note the man at the back taking things very seriously by puffing on a cigarette – followed by the blowing of trumpets while possibly being put off by a woman in a short skirt.
+Here’s a clip of the band leaving the building – note the man at the back taking things very seriously by puffing on a cigarette – followed by the blowing of trumpets.

 © con jamón spain